carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

   %EAX = mov %reg1026           ;; 32-bit return value goes in EAX
   ret

-By the end of code generation, the register allocator has coalesced the registers and deleted the resultant identity moves producing the following
+By the end of code generation, the register allocator would coalesce the registers and delete the resultant identity moves producing the following
 code:

 .. code-block:: llvm